Lyft Inc. (LYFT) Beta Value: Understanding the Market Risk

 Wells Fargo gave a rating of “Equal Weight” to LYFT, setting the target price at $13 in the report published on February 10th of the current year.

-During the last 5 trading sessions, LYFT rose by +10.79%, which changed the moving average for the period of 200-days by -42.76% in comparison to the 20-day moving average, which settled at $9.68.
-In addition, Lyft Inc. saw -9.62% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LYFT fell by -1.89%, which changed the moving average for the period of 200-days by -42.65% in comparison to the 20-day moving average, which settled at $9.63.
+In addition, Lyft Inc. saw -10.44% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading